 6.6.2.3.1.
 Master curve as reference for fiber orientation

-, parallel offset curves are created from the Master curve.
+When selecting byparalleloffset, parallel offset curves are created from the Master curve.
 The distance between all curves will be equal, resulting in a minimal amount of gaps and overlaps in the laminate.
 However, in areas of high curvature (curve and/or surface) only patch start and end point are guaranteed to be exactly on the curve (this is the case for all slave curve definitions).
-The master only
+The masteronly slave curve definition is a convenience function that covers the special case of the parallel offset, where only a single curve (the master curve) is used.

 Note

-You will also see the option [BETA] by parallel offset
+You will also see the option [BETA]byparalleloffset.

 This denotes an experimental version of a new parallel offset algorithm that can handle certain cases better than the default one.